insideout-andrew/simple-card-pile-ui/README.md

 <a name="getting-started"></a>
 ## Getting Started

+1. Create a script extending `CardUIData` that describes any custom properties your card will need.
+You can utlize inheritance here as needed.
-1. Create a JSON database of your cards ([example](#json-database)).
+2. Create a JSON database of your card information ([example](#json-database)).
-2. Create a JSON collection of your cards ([example](#json-collection)).
+3. Create a JSON collection of your cards ([example](#json-collection)).
-3. Create a resource script extending `CardUIData` that describes any custom properties in your JSON database.
-4. Create and save an inherited scene of `CardUI`.
-Add custom functionality as needed. *Note: if your cards don't need more nodes than a simple front/back texture, then you can skip this part and use the plugin's provided basic CardUI scene.*
+4. Create a new scene with root type `CardUI` - this is the object that displays in game.
+This object must have 2 TextureRect as children named `Frontface` and `Backface`.
+It will warn you if configured incorrectly.
 5. Add a `CardPileUI` node to your game scene and configure its settings.
 6. Begin building your game with the provided methods and signals.

 <a name="concepts"></a>
 ## Concepts
-**Card Pile UI**, this is the manager for all cards in a collection.
+**Card Pile UI** - this is the manager for all cards in a collection.

-**Card**, this represents a card/data that can be moved between different piles and custom piles, referred to as CardDropzones.
+**Card UI Data** - this represents any custom data that your cards use.

+**Card UI** - this is the in-game representation of your card data, this holds and displays **Card UI Data**

+**Card Dropzone** - this is a designated space where if a player drops a card something occurs.
+It can also stack cards, removing them from the standard draw/hand/discard piles.

-**Draw Pile**, this is a pile containing cards that a player draws from during the game.
+**Draw Pile** - this is a pile containing cards that a player draws from during the game.

-**Hand Pile**, this is a pile containing cards currently held by a player.
+**Hand Pile** - this is a pile containing cards currently held by a player.

-**Discard Pile**, this is a pile containing cards that have been discarded during the game.
+**Discard Pile** - this is a pile containing cards that have been discarded during the game.

-**Card Dropzone**, this is a designated space where if a player drops a card, a specific action or event occurs.

 **Card Removal from Game**, this occurs when a card is permanently removed from play